yanvow/adhd_ds/index.md

 {% include genres.html %}
 Drama, Comedy, Thriller/Action, Romance, and Horror are the kings and queens of the genre world!
 No shocker there, right?
 These categories always come out on top and dominate the charts.
 They're just too darn popular to ignore!

 We will create four datasets for analysis, focusing on the genres of drama, comedy, thriller/action, and horror.
-Horror was chosen over romance because romantic movies often overlap with both drama and comedy in their secondary genre classification
+Horror was chosen over romance because romantic movies often overlap with both drama and comedy in their secondary genre classification.

 ### Movie arcs
 For groupying the four main genres, we do not need to explain what the difference between them is.
 No one would put a comedy movie and a horror movie in the same category.
 They seem very different from each other, but are they really?
 We are analyzing the plot of every movie from those four genres.
 In this little data story, sentiment analysis plays the main role.
 For every movie, each sentence in the summary gets a continuous sentiment value assigned.
 This shapes the arc throughout the plot summary.